Marcos-Bazbih/Marcos-Bazbih/README.md

 - 🔭 I'm currently working on several projects, mainly MERN stack applications.

-- 💬 Ask me about web development.
+- 💬 Ask me about web development, programming and more.

 <br>